-A student's inability to obtain criminal background clearance per the requirements outlined above will prohibit clinical site placement and program completion, and the student will not be enrolled.
+A student's inability to obtain criminal background clearance per the requirements outlined above will prohibit clinical site placement and program completion.
+It is the student's responsibility to contact Intellisense to verify conditions.
+The school cannot contact Intellisense.

 ACADEMIC ADVISEMENT AND TUTORING